 Voltage refers to the size and power of the battery.
 The higher the voltage, the more power.
-Drills with a voltage of 12 or 18 are more than sufficient for most homeowners.
+Drills with a voltage of 12 or 18 (or 20) are more than sufficient for most homeowners.

 In terms of the battery and voltage, DeWalt and Ryobi are virtually the same.
-The one major difference is the fact that with DeWalt you get two batteries.
+The one significant difference is the fact that with DeWalt, you get two batteries.
 If you go with Ryobi, you can buy an extra battery from Home Depot or Amazon.

-One of the biggest factors, when I was determining which drill to buy, was the ease of use and handling.
+One of the most significant factors, when I was determining which drill to buy, was the ease of use and handling.

-When I use my drill, most of the time I’m standing on a ladder or a chair and bending in all sorts of directions.
+When I use my drill, I’m usually standing on a ladder and bending in all sorts of directions.
 I needed a drill with enough power, but one that was also easy to maneuver in small areas and control with one hand.

 The Ryobi and DeWalt 12V drills are both compact and built for small spaces.
 Ryobi’s weighs 3.5 pounds and is 7.1 inches long.
 DeWalt’s is a pound lighter at 2.4 pounds and 7.5 inches long.

 Both are small, light, and easy to handle in tight spaces.

 First off, what is a clutch on a drill, and why should I care about torque?

 All drills have a clutch that controls torque, which is twisting power.

 The clutch is located directly behind the chuck (clamp that holds the drill bit) and has a series of numbers around it.